We were so excited when we finally closed on our new house. The house search had been easy; negotiations not so much.

 Since we were knocking down the wall between the kitchen and dining room to allow for a breakfast bar, we had to get rid of the charming built-in cabinet in the dining room.
 This was a neat feature, but we wanted a breakfast bar more than we wanted the charming old cabinet.

 The glass doors were nice though, so we kept them for a DIY/craft project down the road.
-(Stay tuned!)
-Have you done any fun projects with an old door?
+Have you done any fun projects with old doors?

 It felt great to finally own the house.
 It also felt great to know we didn’t have to live there until the renovations were complete; we were living with my parents (every newlyweds’ dream!).